PS1TD/OctoDash/Setup-&-Settings.md

 default: `100`

+#### Use M600 to change Filament
+When this is enabled OctoDash won't extrude any Filament, but rather will send the M600 command to the printer after heating up the nozzle.
+This then allows to use the printers filament change process.

+default: `false`

+#### Feed Length
+The distance the filament needs to travel between the Extruder and the Hotend.
+This will be used for the Filament Change Process.
+Make sure to set this fairly accurate.
+For a standard Ender-3 Pro this 440mm works great.
+This value should be really short for direct drive extruders.

+default: `0`

+#### Purge Distance
+The amount of filament that should be pushed through the nozzle to clean out the old filament.

+default: `30`

+#### Feed Speed
+The speed that should be used to unload, and load the first 75% of the Filament.
+Make sure to also set this in OctoPrint, as otherwise OctoPrint might slow down the Extruder Movement.

+default: `30`

+#### Feed Speed Slow
+The speed that should be used to load the last 20% of the Filament.

+default: `3`

 #### Filament Thickness
 The thickness of the filament you're using in mm.
 Should be `1.75` or `3` in most cases.
 Will be used to calculate the filament amount.